How to Invest Small Amounts of Money – 10 Easy Ways

 small amount of money

-In addition, investing in individual stocks can be hard if share prices are high.
-But there are many ways to invest small amounts of money.
+In addition, investing in individual stocks can be difficult if share prices are high.
+However, there are several ways to invest small amounts of money.

 1. High-Yield Savings Account

 If you are starting to save money, one of the first places you’ll want to look is the bank.
-You might start an emergency fund, for example.
+You might begin to build an emergency fund, for example.

 Most online banks are free and don’t require a minimum balance.
-Discover Bank can be one of the best options as there are no monthly fees or balance requirements.
+Discover Bank can be one of the best options, as it has no monthly fees or balance requirements.

 These bank accounts also have FDIC Insurance up to $250,000.
 If the bank fails, you can recover the first $250,000 in deposits.